team-eureka/ChromeCast-OTA/README.md

 an OTA update engine for rooted Google Ghromecasts

-This is a constant work in progress, but currently is considered STABLE.
+This is still in development, but should be considered stable enough for daily use.

 <b>How To Use:</b>